GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 The commands currently supported are:

-* `Shutdown` - greacefu shutdown
+* `Shutdown` - greaceful shutdown
 * `StopTestNow` - immediate shutdown

 These commands can be sent by using the `shutdown[.cnd|.sh]` or `stoptest[.cmd|.sh]` script respectively.
 The scripts are to be found in the JMeter <u>bin</u> directory.
 The commands will only be accepted if the script is run from the same host.

 ### 2.7 Error reporting

-JMeter reports warnings and errors to the jmeter.log file, as well as some information on the test run itself.
-JMeter shows the number of warnings/errors found in jmeter.log file next to the warning icon (triangle) at the right hand end of its window.
-Click on the warning icon to show the jmeter.log file at the bottom of JMeter’s window.
+JMeter reports warnings and errors to the `jmeter.log` file, as well as some information on the test run itself.
+JMeter shows the number of warnings/errors found in `jmeter.log` file next to the warning icon (triangle) at the right hand end of its window.
+Click on the warning icon to show the `jmeter.log` file at the bottom of JMeter’ s window.
 Just occasionally there may be some errors that JMeter is unable to trap and log; there will appear on the command console.
 If a test is not behaving as you expect, please check the log file in case any errors have been reported (e.g. perhaps a syntax error in a function call).

 Sampling errors(e.g. HTTP 404 - file not found) are not normally reported in the log file.
 Instead these are stored as attributes of the sample result.
 The status of a sample result can be seen in the various different Listeners.